puf/puf.io/notes/books/Tongues of Serpents (Temeraire 6) - Naomi Novik.md

 Tongues of Serpents is the sixth book in the nine book series, and plays out in Australia - where Laurence and Temeraire are exiled.
 They face the by now usual political intrigue, a trek across the continent, a rebellion for control of the colony, and a potential war with China.
 So yes, there's plenty going on in these pages.

-New dragons pop up in this books, but I missed some of the dragons of the previous few books in the series.
+New dragons pop up in this book, but I missed some of the dragons of the previous few books in the series.
 I hope the author manages to tie all of these separate characters and subplots together in the remaining 3 books in the series - that I look forward to reading.